kyh/design-system-studio/packages/proto/README.md

-# DSS Proto
+# DS Studio - Proto

-Proto is a primitive component library built on [styled-system](https://styled-system.com/) and DSS.
-Studio is set up to export design tokens that Proto naturally inherits from.
+Proto is a primitive component library built on [styled-system](https://styled-system.com/) and with the DS Studio ecosystem.
+From the DS Studio web interface, you can export design tokens that Proto inherits from.

 ## Development